Import contacts from CSV

 }

-Approach C: ignore consent settings
+Approach C: Ignore consent settings

 If you omit the consent property, all new contacts will be automatically opted in to the Email channel.
 The statuses of existing contacts will stay unchanged.